 by Nikki Bush, a self-confessed parenting adventurer and mum to two boys.
 She is also an inspirational speaker, best-selling author, game designer and toy judge.
-Her company is called the Bright Ideas Outfit.
-Play and connection fuel her work.
+Click here to visit her website

 Being able to pull fun ideas seemingly out of thin air sets you up as a hero in your child’s life story.
 Make sure you have thought it through and have all the necessary ingredients, bits and pieces on hand before suggesting something.
 It doesn’t have to be complicated – the simpler the better.
 Kids love it when they know you have a plan, and in our materialistic world they are still impressed when you create fun out of nothing, particularly if you share the experience with them.